pesfahanian/Computational_Geometry/README.md

 # Computational_Geometry
-Python implementation of the algorithms in the "Computational Geometry: Algorithms and Applications" book.
+Python implementation of some of the algorithms in the "Computational Geometry: Algorithms and Applications" book.